sivarajd/filament-tenancy-skeleton/README.md

 # Filament Tenancy Skeleton

+> Warning: This code is for an older version of Filament (2.x).
+Newer versions support basic multi-tenancy using teams.
+It is not guaranteed to work with Filament 3.x due to certain complexitities related to how storage is handled.
+If you still wish to use stancl/tenancy for your projects with filament, you can check this code as a reference.

 Skeleton using Filament 2.x & Tenancy for Laravel 3.x.
 This will give a Filament Admin based tenant application, and basic Breeze based central admin application.